lazyfuhrer/speedy-brand-task/README.md

 ## Tech Stacks Used

-The Speedy Brand Task application utilizes the following technologies:
+This application utilizes the following technologies:

 - Next.js: A React framework for building server-rendered applications.
 - React: A JavaScript library for building user interfaces.